hanhanwu/Hanhan_Applied_DataScience/README.md

 * [Tensorflow built-in federated learning][104]
   * It does federated learning for you with provided clients' data and model
   * [Detailed tensorflow and keras federated learning ipyhton notebook][105]
+* [On device training example][106]
+  * Model is trained locally in each device, then local models are uploaded to the remote server to create an averaged model and sent back to each device.
+This process will be repeated to keep updating local and federated models' performance

 ## Data Quality Check
 When you got the data from the client or from other teams, better to check the quality first.